 IEEE defines plagiarism as the reuse of someone else's prior processes, results, or words without explicitly acknowledging the original author and source.
 It is important for all IEEE authors to recognize that plagiarism in any form, at any level, is unacceptable and is considered a serious breach of professional conduct, with potentially severe ethical and legal consequences.

 Equally important to the process of recognizing an act of plagiarism is clarifying who will be responsible for responding to any complaints of alleged plagiarism.
-The new guidelines specify that the person responsible for the IEEE publication (referred to generally as "the editor"), shall be responsible for conducting an investigation and determining if plagiarism has in fact taken place.
-In order to accomplish this critical task, the editor shall also appoint an independent committee of experts in the topic to help make a recommendation on the allegation.
+The guidelines specify that the person responsible for the IEEE publication (referred to generally as "the editor") shall be responsible for conducting an investigation and determining if plagiarism has in fact taken place.
+In order to accomplish this critical task, the editor shall also appoint an independent committee of experts on the subject to help make a recommendation on the allegation.
 Emphasis is placed on the "independence" of the committee, in that the editor cannot be directly involved with the committee's investigation.

-Of particular note are the new guidelines for cases involving papers from IEEE conference proceedings.
-Allegations of misconduct by authors of papers in conference proceedings shall be investigated by the conference publication chair, or by the Publication Officer of the IEEE organizational unit that sponsored the conference if the allegation is made after the publication of the proceedings.
+Of particular note are the guidelines for cases involving papers from IEEE conference proceedings.
+Allegations of misconduct by authors of papers in conference proceedings shall be investigated by the conference publication chair, or by the publication officer of the IEEE organizational unit that sponsored the conference if the allegation is made after the publication of the proceedings.